nukeador/nukeador.com/_posts/2021-01-08-joining-the-open-mapping-movement.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>I’m especially proud to have the chance to be part of this open mapping movement and help <strong>produce open data that will be available publicly in <a href="https://www.openstreetmap.org/">OpenStreetMap</a></strong>, learning from and connecting with existing and new communities, as well as sharing and supporting through my experience with open source communities for more than 16 years now. </p>
+<p>I’m especially proud to have the chance to be part of this open mapping movement and help <strong>produce open data that will be available publicly in <a href="https://www.openstreetmap.org/">OpenStreetMap</a></strong>, learning from and connecting with existing and new communities, as well as sharing and supporting through my experience with open source communities for more than 16 years now.&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->